Wisdom Teeth Extractions

 When Do I Need To Get My Wisdom Teeth Removed?

-• Infection: Bacteria and food can become trapped under the gum tissue, resulting in an infection.
-The infection can cause considerable pain and danger.
+• Infection: Food and bacteria can become trapped under the gums, causing infection and pain.

 What to Expect from Surgery